Eks

 • "outpostConfig": An object representing the configuration of your local Amazon EKS cluster on an Amazon Web Services Outpost.
 Before creating a local cluster on an Outpost, review Local clusters for Amazon EKS on Amazon Web Services Outposts in the Amazon EKS User Guide.
 This object isn't available for creating Amazon EKS clusters on the Amazon Web Services cloud.

-• "tags": The metadata to apply to the cluster to assist with categorization and organization.
+• "tags": Metadata that assists with categorization and organization.
 Each tag consists of a key and an optional value.
 You define both.
+Tags don't propagate to any other cluster or Amazon Web Services resources.

 • "version": The desired Kubernetes version for your cluster.
 If you don't specify a value here, the default version available in Amazon EKS is used.
 The default version might not be the latest version available.